Internship in Architecture Program

 To become an Intern Architect (IA), an individual must:

 Upon successfully registering as an IA, individuals will receive a hard copy IAP Manual.
 The IAP Manual is a national document that outlines and explains the stadards of the Internship in Architecture Program.
-The Manual is available online in Arabic, French, Hindi, Mandarin, Persian and Tagalog.
+PDF version of the Manual are also available in Arabic, French, Hindi, Mandarin, Persian and Tagalog.

 To successfully complete the IAP, Interns must achieve: